Subscribe to the Golf Blog

 Oh, and back to the Teacher vs Student….

-FUN FACT #2: Not only is this course unique because it’s the only course in Myrtle Beach with the architect’s own grass, but Norman ALSO has his own restaurant here, just across the Waterway from Barefoot Resort.
-(And hey, we’ve got coupons!)
+FUN FACT #2: Not only is this course unique because it’s the only golf course in Myrtle Beach with the architect’s own grass, but Norman also has his own restaurant here, just across the Waterway from Barefoot Resort.

 Barefoot Dye Club Update – My quick front 9 experience…